aws-ia/terraform-aws-runtask-iam-access-analyzer/README.md

 To use this module you need have the following:

 1. AWS account and credentials
-2. HCP Terraform with Run Task entitlement (Business subscription or higher)
+2. HCP Terraform with the right permissions to create a run task.
+Please review the [requirements](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/settings/run-tasks#requirements) from Terraform documentation.

 ## Usage